melina-thegarza/udp-chat-app/README.md

   send client1 message

-- Issue: server binding to 0.0.0.0 has different behavior on local and Google Cloud environments
-  - Locally to start the server you can run `./ChatApp 9000` and then start a client `./ChatApp -c client 127.0.0.1 9000 4090` and everything works as expected.
-However, on Google Cloud, the server sends its IP address as the IPv4 address for ens4(ex.
-10.150.0.2) instead of 127.0.0.1.
-Thus, we have to know the IPv4 address for the VM for it to work in Google Cloud.
-- Note: The server accepts messages on both 127.0.0.1 and its IPv4 address, however, the server socket only sends as either 127.0.01(locally) or as its IPv4 address(Google Cloud).

 ## FUNCTIONS IMPLEMENTED
 1. **server_receiver**: thread to handle messages received by the server
 2. **send_online_confirmation**: when the server receives a save-message request, we need to confirm whether or not a client is online